Which city is cheaper, Myrtle Beach or Duck?

 The average daily cost (per person) in Duck is $151, while the average daily cost in Myrtle Beach is $139.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Duck and Myrtle Beach in more detail.
+What follows is a categorical breakdown of travel costs for Duck and Myrtle Beach in more detail.

 Below are a few samples from actual travelers for food and meal costs in Myrtle Beach:

 Also, here are some specific examples of food and dining related activities in Myrtle Beach.

 Here are a few typical costs in Myrtle Beach for activities, ticket prices, and tours that come from previous visitors:

 Here are a few actual costs in Myrtle Beach for available activities, ticket prices, and tours:

 When comparing the travel costs between Duck and Myrtle Beach, we can see that Duck is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Duck and Myrtle Beach.
 Furthermore, many travelers come to Myrtle Beach for the beaches and the family-friendly experiences.